iexcelwithdata/Telecommunications-Infrastructure-in-Connecticut-Project/README.md

 - Add **forecasting models** to predict tower capacity based on urbanization trends.
 - Expand to **regional comparative studies** (e.g., Massachusetts, Rhode Island).
 - Explore **machine learning clustering** to classify underserved zones by severity.

 ---

+### ⚠️ Disclaimer
+This project was conducted using a **sample dataset** that does **not represent the full official list of telecommunications towers in Connecticut** as maintained by the Connecticut Siting Council.
+All analyses, insights, and KPIs were developed based on this limited dataset for **educational and portfolio demonstration purposes**.
+While the findings highlight meaningful patterns and analytical techniques, they should not be interpreted as a definitive reflection of the state’s telecommunications infrastructure.

+---